kgashok/sortUnix/README.md

     - Be among the **First 3** to complete to maximize your prize money

 ## Part 5 - The Pointer Version!
-_Learning algorithms without implementing them is like learning surgery based solely on reading an anatomy book._ - Alexander S. Kulikov and Pavel Pevzner
+"_Learning algorithms without implementing them is like learning surgery based solely on reading an anatomy book._" - Alexander S. Kulikov and Pavel Pevzner
 And if you can complete the pointer version of the code within 6 min, and answer questions on the code, you can win upto Rs 3,000 worth of gift prizes
     - To really _**grok**_ the algorithm in the pointer version, launch the visualizer and single step through it - http://bit.ly/visualSort
     - Be among the **Best 3** to complete the challenge to maximize your prize money